Bisexual flag

-The bisexual flag is a pride flag representing bisexuality, bisexual individuals and the bisexual community.
-The magenta stripe represents attraction to the same sex, while the blue stripe represents attraction to the opposite sex.
-The purple stripe, the resulting "overlap" of the blue and magenta stripes, represents attraction regardless of sex or gender.
+The bisexual flag, also called the bisexual pride flag, is a pride flag representing bisexuality, bisexual individuals and the bisexual community.
+According to Michael Page, the activist who created the flag based on a color palette designed by Liz Nania, the pink stripe represents attraction to the same sex, while the blue stripe represents attraction to the opposite sex.
+The purple stripe, the resulting "overlap" of the blue and pink stripes, represents attraction to both sexes.

-The flag was designed by Michael Page in 1998 to increase the visibility of bisexuals among society as a whole and within the LGBT community.
+Page designed the flag to increase the visibility of bisexuals among society as a whole and within the LGBTQ community.
 He aimed to give the bisexual community a symbol that is comparable to the rainbow flag for the greater LGBT community.
 The first bisexual pride flag was unveiled at the BiCafe's first anniversary party on December 5, 1998.

 Design and colors

-Page stated that he took the colors and overlap from the biangles, also known as the bisexuality triangles.
-The biangles were designed by artist Liz Nania as she co-organized a bisexual contingent for the Second National March on Washington for Lesbian and Gay Rights in 1987.
+Page stated that he took the colors and overlap for the flag from the biangles, symbol of bisexuality.
+The biangles symbol of bisexuality was designed by artist Liz Nania as she co-organized a bisexual contingent for the Second National March on Washington for Lesbian and Gay Rights in 1987.
 The design of the biangles began with the pink triangle, a Nazi concentration camp badge that later became a symbol of gay liberation representing homosexuality.
 The addition of a blue triangle contrasts the pink and represents heterosexuality.
-The two triangles overlap and form lavender, which represents, in Nania's words, "the queerness of bisexuality and it's disruption of the traditional gender binary", referencing the Lavender Menace and similar organizations associated with the color.
+The two triangles overlap and form lavender, which represents the "queerness of bisexuality", referencing the Lavender Menace and 1980s and 1990s associations of lavender with queerness.

 Page described the meaning of the pink, purple, and blue colors:

+Since the original design, the purple overlap has been reinterpreted and is now widely understood to represent attraction regardless of sex or gender.

 The flag is used in different aspect ratios; 2:3 and 3:5 are often used, in common with many other flags.

-The exact colors given by Page are PMS 226 for the pink, 258 for the purple, and 286 for the blue.
+In vexillological terms, the bisexual pride flag is a simple horizontal tricolor.

 The pink stripe takes up two fifths of the flag, the purple stripe takes up the middle fifth, and the blue stripe takes up the other two fifths.
 The flag has been most commonly oriented with the pink stripe at the top, but both orientations are acceptable.
 The flag is not patented, trademarked, or service marked.

+Variation

+The bisexual pride flag is used in different aspect ratios; 2:3 and 3:5 are often used, in common with many other flags.

+In 1999, Michael Page established the use of the trillium flower as a symbol of bisexuality.